gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Non-critical Error in the Protection {#non-critical-errors}

-A non-critical error in DTLS Protection Operator means that the Protection Operator is capable of recovering without the need of the whole SCTP Association to be re-established.
+A non-critical error in Chunk Protection Operator means that the Chunk Protection Operator is capable of recovering without the need of the whole SCTP Association to be re-established.

 From SCTP perspective, a non-critical error will be perceived as a temporary problem in the transport and will be handled with retransmissions and SACKS according to {{RFC9260}}.

-When the Protection Operator will experience a non-critical error, an ABORT chunk SHALL NOT be sent.
+When the Chunk Protection Operator will experience a non-critical error, an ABORT chunk SHALL NOT be sent.

 # Procedures {#procedures}